urstrom/pv-data-parser/README.md

 ## DDF: Day data format: Used between solarlog_parse/filter/output*

 This is an array of data rows, characterized as follows:
-* the first data row contains the header, which is a dictionary
+* the first data row contains the header, which is a dictionary to represent properties of the original file
-	* version: Version of the header
+	* version: Solar-Log export format version
 	* path: path information
 	* line1: original line1 of day yield file
 	* line2: original line2 of day yield file